wickathou/diploi.com/src/content/blog/hosting_bun_apps/hosting_bun_apps.md

 There are thousands of tutorials going over how to create a Bun app and then host it online.
 This is not that 😎

-In this tutorial we will show you how to completely skip any DevOps work that you usually need to put your apps online by using Diploi, so that you can create Bun applications that can be launched to production in seconds.
+In this tutorial, we will show you how to completely skip any DevOps work that you usually need to put your apps online by using Diploi, so that you can create Bun applications that can be launched to production in seconds.

-And yes, I'm not exagerating.
+And yes, I'm not exaggerating.

 ---